sfc-gh-ccaudill/hcls-velocity-app/README.md

 - **Manage**: Admin view for maintaining use case metadata and primary use case options
 - **Priority Use Cases**: P1-P3 use cases with activity logging (status updates, meeting notes, blockers, etc.)
 - **Team**: Weekly team activity view with member management (add/remove team members and their associated Snowflake accounts)
+- **SF Accounts**: Browse all Snowflake accounts with activity and team member associations
 - **Account Detail**: Drill into a specific account to view events and use cases

 ## Tech Stack